ISC License

 # Uncomment the following block to cause this MC scenario to fail # due to an incorrect usage of the pyswice module # dataPath = bskPath + "/supportData/EphemerisData/" # pyswice.furnsh_c(dataPath + 'naif0011.tls') # pyswice.furnsh_c(dataPath + 'pck00010.tpc') # pyswice.furnsh_c(dataPath + 'de-403-masses.tpc') # pyswice.furnsh_c(dataPath + 'de430.bsp') # pyswice.furnsh_c(dataPath + 'hst_edited.bsp')

-[docs] class MySimulation(SimulationBaseClass.SimBaseClass): def __init__(self): SimulationBaseClass.SimBaseClass.__init__(self) # Create simulation variable names simTaskName = "simTask" simProcessName = "simProcess" self.dynProcess = self.CreateNewProcess(simProcessName) self.dynProcess.addTask(self.CreateNewTask(simTaskName, macros.sec2nano(10.))) scObject = spacecraft.Spacecraft() self.AddModelToTask(simTaskName, scObject, 1) scObject.hub.r_CN_NInit = [7000000.0, 0.0, 0.0] # m - r_CN_N scObject.hub.v_CN_NInit = [0.0, 7500.0, 0.0] # m/s - v_CN_N # operate on pyswice dataPath = bskPath + "/supportData/EphemerisData/" self.scSpiceName = 'HUBBLE SPACE TELESCOPE' pyswice.furnsh_c(dataPath + 'naif0011.tls') pyswice.furnsh_c(dataPath + 'pck00010.tpc') pyswice.furnsh_c(dataPath + 'de-403-masses.tpc') pyswice.furnsh_c(dataPath + 'de430.bsp') pyswice.furnsh_c(dataPath + 'hst_edited.bsp') self.accessSpiceKernel() # This is a hack because of a bug in Basilisk... leave this line it keeps # variables from going out of scope after this function returns self.additionalReferences = [scObject] def accessSpiceKernel(self): startCalendarTime = '2012 APR 29 15:18:14.907 (UTC)' zeroBase = 'Sun' integFrame = 'j2000' stateOut = spkRead(self.scSpiceName, startCalendarTime, integFrame, zeroBase) print(stateOut)
+[docs] class MySimulation(SimulationBaseClass.SimBaseClass): def __init__(self): SimulationBaseClass.SimBaseClass.__init__(self) # Create simulation variable names simTaskName = "simTask" simProcessName = "simProcess" self.dynProcess = self.CreateNewProcess(simProcessName) self.dynProcess.addTask(self.CreateNewTask(simTaskName, macros.sec2nano(10.))) self.scObject = spacecraft.Spacecraft() self.AddModelToTask(simTaskName, self.scObject, 1) self.scObject.hub.r_CN_NInit = [7000000.0, 0.0, 0.0] # m - r_CN_N self.scObject.hub.v_CN_NInit = [0.0, 7500.0, 0.0] # m/s - v_CN_N # operate on pyswice dataPath = bskPath + "/supportData/EphemerisData/" self.scSpiceName = 'HUBBLE SPACE TELESCOPE' pyswice.furnsh_c(dataPath + 'naif0011.tls') pyswice.furnsh_c(dataPath + 'pck00010.tpc') pyswice.furnsh_c(dataPath + 'de-403-masses.tpc') pyswice.furnsh_c(dataPath + 'de430.bsp') pyswice.furnsh_c(dataPath + 'hst_edited.bsp') self.accessSpiceKernel() def accessSpiceKernel(self): startCalendarTime = '2012 APR 29 15:18:14.907 (UTC)' zeroBase = 'Sun' integFrame = 'j2000' stateOut = spkRead(self.scSpiceName, startCalendarTime, integFrame, zeroBase) print(stateOut)

 [docs] def run(): """ This is the main function that is called in this script.
 It illustrates possible ways to include the Python Spice library in a simulation that uses Monte Carlo runs. """ # First, the `Controller` class is used in order to define the simulation monteCarlo = MyController() monteCarlo.setSimulationFunction(MySimulation) monteCarlo.setExecutionFunction(executeScenario) monteCarlo.setExecutionCount(12) monteCarlo.setShouldDisperseSeeds(True) monteCarlo.setThreadCount(6) monteCarlo.setVerbose(False) dirName = "montecarlo_test" + str(os.getpid()) monteCarlo.setArchiveDir(dirName) # Here is another example where it is allowable to run the python spice routines within a MC simulation setup # # dataPath = bskPath + "/supportData/EphemerisData/" # pyswice.furnsh_c(dataPath + 'naif0011.tls') # pyswice.furnsh_c(dataPath + 'pck00010.tpc') # pyswice.furnsh_c(dataPath + 'de-403-masses.tpc') # pyswice.furnsh_c(dataPath + 'de430.bsp') # # startCalendarTime = '2012 AUG 05, 21:35:07.496 (UTC)' # startTimeArray = sim_model.new_doubleArray(1) # pyswice.str2et_c(startCalendarTime, startTimeArray) # sim_model.delete_doubleArray(startTimeArray) # After the monteCarlo run is configured, it is executed. failures = monteCarlo.executeSimulations() # Now we clean up data from this test shutil.rmtree(dirName) return